-2.25.
+2.24.
 Liabilities due to agreements with customers (deferred revenues)

-The contractual obligation is the Bank's obligation to transfer goods or services to the customer in return for which the Group receives remuneration (or the amount of remuneration is due) from the customer.
+The contractual obligation is the Bank's obligation to transfer goods or services to the customer in return for which the Bank receives remuneration (or the amount of remuneration is due) from the customer.

-2.26.
+2.25.
 Finance leases

-Group as a lessor
+Bank as a lessor

-Assets under lease agreements that transfer substantially all risks and rewards of ownership of the assets onto the lessee are derecognized in the financial statement.
+Assets under lease agreements that transfer substantially all risks and rewards of ownership of the assets onto the lessee are derecognized.
 Instead, an amount of the receivable, equal to the current value of minimum lease payments, is recognized.
 Lease payments are split between financial revenue and decrease in the balance of lease receivables in a manner allowing obtaining a fixed return rate on the outstanding amount receivable.